lexhaynes/peasy/readme.md

-Dependencies: Mithril, MSX, Babel
+Dependencies: Mithril, MSX

-#To Compile JSX to JS, and ES6 to ES5
+#To Compile JSX to JS
 $ npm start